EricssonResearch/monad/README.md

-monad stands for MObile Network Assisted Driving (MO.NA.D.) it is the working title for the procect to be developed by the student group at Uppsala University in the scope of Project CS 2015 more details about the course can be found here: http://www.it.uu.se/edu/course/homepage/projektDV/ht15 the project is supervised by Ericsson Research
+monad stands for MObile Network Assisted Driving (MO.NA.D.)
+It is the working title for the procect to be developed by the student group at Uppsala University in the scope of Project CS 2015 more details about the course can be found here: http://www.it.uu.se/edu/course/homepage/projektDV/ht15 the project is supervised by Ericsson Research